devistic-asim/File-Copier-App/README.md

 1. In the Solution Explorer, right-click on your project.
 2. Select "Add" > "Windows Form."
 3. Double-click the newly added form (Form1.cs) to open the designer.
-4. Drag and drop controls (TextBoxes, ComboBoxes, Button) from the Toolbox onto the form.
+4. Drag and drop controls (TextBoxes, Checkbox, Button) from the Toolbox onto the form.
 5. Customize the control names and properties as needed.

 ### Step 3: Writing Code